Doctoral Student Profiles

 Aswathy Anakkathil Pradeep

-Aswathy Anakkathil Pradeep is a second-year (Spring 2020) doctoral student in the Department of Communication Sciences and Disorders at Louisiana State University, supervised by Dr. Susan Duncan.
+Aswathy Anakkathil Pradeep is a third-year (Spring 2020) doctoral student in the Department of Communication Sciences and Disorders at Louisiana State University, supervised by Dr. Susan Duncan.
 Aswathy completed her MA in Speech-Language Pathology from Edinboro University of Pennsylvania (2019) and her Bachelor’s degree in Audiology and Speech-Language Pathology from Manipal University, India (2017).
 She is interested in neuro-communication disorders and associated treatment in adults, and her research focuses on transcranial direct current stimulation and treatment of individuals with aphasia.
 Aswathy hails from the verdant state of Kerala, in the south of India.